Tips for Commuter & Contemporary Students

 7. Give yourself plenty of time to complete assignments.
 Most teachers will hand out a course syllabus at the beginning of the semester so students will know what to expect; so try to start projects and special assignments early.

-8. Look for departments or organizations designed specifically for older students.
-At SSU we have a number of various student organizations and one organization called the Non-traditional Student Association.
+8. At SSU we have a number of various student organizations and one organization called the Non-traditional Student Association.
 Participation in these may provide you with information, support, and the ability to experience mutual aid from the sharing of like experiences.

 9. Finally, allow yourself room to be human!
 Don’t try to be something you’re not.
 Many older students try too hard to fit in, joining social clubs and hanging out with the younger students all of the time.
 You don’t have to do this unless it’s something you really want to do.
 If you want to do it, that’s fine.
 But you don’t have to pretend to be “one of the kids.”
 You have a lot to offer by being yourself.
 Many students will look up to you, admiring your initiative and zeal for balancing career, education, and family.
 Many others will simply look past you because you don’t ‘fit in’, but that’s okay too.